-Movies that further curriculum goals can keep students engaged and advance their learning
+Movies that further curriculum goals can keep students engaged and advance learning.

 Advantages of Providing a Lesson Plan for the Substitute Teacher

-When class time is well spent, everyone benefits the students, the classroom teacher, and the sub.
-A substitute teacher needs clear lesson plans that will keep students occupied and out of trouble; the teacher needs to know that class time isn’t wasted and that attention is being paid to meeting educational goals, such as fulfilling curriculum standards; the students need to have their attention held, so that in order to pass the time, they don’t have to resort to dropping books on cue or propelling various objects at their classmates.
-A well-planned lesson based on a film can meet each of these needs.
+When class time is well spent, everyone benefits.
+A substitute teacher wants a class in which students are occupied and don’t get into trouble.
+The teacher needs to know that class time isn’t wasted and that attention is being paid to meeting educational goals.
+Students benefit when their attention is focused so that in order to pass the time they are not tempted to propel various objects at their classmates.
+A well-planned lesson, based on a film, can meet each of these needs.

 Substitutes can come to a job with a lesson plan, including the film, in tow, in case no formal plans have been left by the regular teacher.

-Most teachers have films they would like to show their students but they hesitate to spend the class time necessary to see an entire movie.
+Most teachers have films they would like to show their students but they hesitate to spend the class time necessary to show an entire movie.
 Yet, when the teacher is absent due to a conference, an illness or an emergency, substitutes are all too often primarily babysitters.
-With Set-Up-the-Sub, lesson plans for substitute teachers are at your fingertips.
-Class time that would otherwise be wasted or of little value, can be used to both show the film and further students’ education.
-Good lesson plans make good substitute teachers.
+With Set-Up-the-Sub, lesson plans for substitute teachers class time that would otherwise be wasted or of little value, can be used to both show the film and further students’ education.